A Brief History as remembered by Dennis Felty

 These initial internships led to a contract with the Open World Leadership Center to bring colleagues from Eastern Europe to the United States for a week of sharing knowledge and information about human services.
 In the summer of 2004, six psychologists from Moscow were spending the summer with us, and as they were preparing to return home, the Beslan School #1 was attacked.
 The events in Beslan were a profound tragedy, resulting in the loss of over three hundred children, teachers and parents.
 We extended our condolences and offered to help.
 Within a month, we provided training in post-traumatic stress disorder for psychiatrics and psychologists in Beslan to help them serve the people affected by the extraordinary loss and darkness of the attack, and we invited all of the psychiatrists and psychologists from Beslan to spend time with us in Pennsylvania so they could increase their knowledge and capacity to serve children and adults.
 One young psychiatrist developed a proposal for a comprehensive system of care in Russia, which we submitted to USAID and received funding to provide several years of intensive therapy for children and families in Beslan.

-We are continuing our international work through Keystone Human Services International, Keystone Human Services International Moldova Association, and the Keystone Foundation for Children and Families in Russia.
+We are continuing our international work through Keystone Human Services International, Keystone Human Services International Moldova Association, and Keystone Institute India.

 Keystone Human Services Board Chairmen